Kerberos Attacks

 • Domain Functional Level 2012 or higher

-• Windows Server 2012 R2 Os or higher
+• Windows Server 2012 R2 OS or higher

-• Installation of the Active Directory PowerShell module on a DC and the corresponding servers on which the gMSAs are to be used.
+• Installation of the Active Directory PowerShell module on a DC and the corresponding servers on which the gMSAs are to be used

-• SQL Server 2014 or higher (if the gMSAs are to be used for SQL Server)
+• SQL Server 2014 or later (if using the gMSAs for SQL Server)

 Step 1 - Install Active Directory PowerShell Module DC